timOTdev/0010_practical_javascript/notes.md

 ## What is an Object?
 - Objects are used to group related data and functions together
 - Use curly braces to show it's an object
-- Each item is called a "property" and separated by comma
+- Each item is called a "property" and separated by a comma
-- Within each property, the value is separated by commas
+- Within each property, the value is separated by a semicolon
 - If it's text, you have to put quotes
 - Then we set it to a variable to save it
 ```